jankaszel/hyperwell-thesis/chapters/introduction.md

 # Introduction {#introduction}

 In mid-2019, I learned about a joint venture between two large digital libraries of US universities to create an interoperable annotation system for their digital reading environments.

-Interestingly, some communities—mainly economics, computer scientists, and sociologists—were still.
-Blockchain technology has been around for some years, with the Bitcoin whitepaper being around since 2008[^bitcoin].
-Block Ethereum, DAOs, and DApps.
+While leveraging open web standards and Linked Data for this task sounded reasonable to me,

+Meanwhile, some communities in between economics, computer scientist, and sociology were following the ongoing hype of _decentralization_:

+Thus, technologies for _theoretically_ decentralizing a system have been researched extensively, but the aspects of how to make this functionality accessible to users are still opaque.

+Some of these aspects can be reduced to the question of data availability: In a decentralized system, there is no single source of truth, no singular authority[^authority].

 Why doesn’t yet such a system exist, and how could it look like?
 It’s versatile, and not limited to academia.
 Standards exist!